-- The CATP's centerpiece is a 150-mile conceptual active transportation network.
-The network will provide a critical framework for bicycle travel in Monroe County.2 Each segment will be prioritized for implementation, recognizing that some may take longer to develop due to their complexity. - Pedestrian network recommendations are focused on three case studies included in the Pedestrian Accessibility Scan.
-These areas represent different place types throughout the county, so infrastructure recommendations developed for each case study can be used as a starting point for similar locations.
-The municipalities where these case studies are located will take the lead in implementing recommendations for their communities.
-Monroe County and GTC will then identify opportunities to prioritize these recommendations for funding. - The facility toolkit provides additional guidance for both bicycle and pedestrian accommodations; the toolkit should be the starting point for Monroe County and its partners to determine the most appropriate treatment for a given location. - This CATP also includes a set of policy and program initiatives to support the vision and goals outlined above.
+- The CATP's centerpiece is a 500-mile conceptual active transportation network.
+The network will provide a critical framework for bicycle travel in Monroe County.
+Each segment will be prioritized for implementation, recognizing that some may take longer to develop due to their complexity. - Pedestrian network recommendations are guided by three case studies included in the Pedestrian Accessibility Scan.
+These areas represent different place types throughout the county, so infrastructure recommendations developed from the pedestrian accessibility scan can be used as a starting point for similar locations. - The facility toolkit provides additional guidance for both bicycle and pedestrian accommodations; the toolkit should be the starting point for Monroe County and its partners to determine the most appropriate treatment for a given location. - This CATP also includes a set of policy and program initiatives to support the vision and goals outlined above.
 Monroe County, together with municipal governments and stakeholders, will take a lead role in implementing these initiatives.